2025 NHK Trophy: Men's singles

-Yuma Kagiyama of Japan won his third consecutive title at the NHK Trophy, narrowly defeating Shun Sato, also of Japan, by a margin of less than two points.
+Yuma Kagiyama of Japan won his third consecutive title at the NHK Trophy, narrowly defeating Shun Sato, also of Japan, by a margin of fewer than two points.
 Kagiyama had been in the lead after the short program, but placed second in the free skate after falling on his quadruple toe loop; nevertheless, he finished the competition in first place.
-"I fell on the quad toe, but managed to regroup and finish the skate properly," Kagiyama stated.
-“What I’ve come to realize through the two skates is that I don’t have enough confidence.
-I need to practice harder... so I can have that confidence when the chips are down."
-Sato guaranteed his spot at the 2025 Grand Prix Final with his second-place finish here and her previous win at the 2025 Cup of China.
-Kagiyama will still have to earn a spot at the Grand Prix Final by competing at the 2025 Finlandia Trophy.
+“What I’ve come to realize through the two skates is that I don’t have enough confidence, Kagiyama stated.
+"I need to practice harder ... so I can have that confidence when the chips are down."
+Sato guaranteed his spot at the 2025 Grand Prix Final with his second-place finish here and his previous win at the 2025 Cup of China.
 Lukas Britschgi of Switzerland finished in third place.